SidSherman/RandomLootSpawner/README.md

 # RandomLootSpawner

-Algorithm to select random item using the rarity value (Usual, Rare and Legendary) and roll counter.
+Algorithm to select random item using the rarity value (Usual, Rare and Legendary (temporary disabled for test)) and roll counter.

-There is no user input, all values was setted in /RandomLootSpawner/LootSpawner.cpp constuctor.
-Main in LootSpawn and GetRandomValue methods in /RandomLootSpawner/LootSpawner.cpp
+Main logic in LootSpawn and GetRandomValue methods in /RandomLootSpawner/LootSpawner.cpp

 Execution file in /Build folder